 Life Member of SWE

 Yvonne has served on SWE’s Executive Committee.
-She was elected to the College of Fellows in 1984 and received the Distinguished Engineering Educator Award from SWE in 1998.
+She was elected to the College of Fellows in 1984 and is a Life Member of SWE.
+She received the Distinguished Engineering Educator Award from SWE in 1998.

 She has a daughter, Carol, and a son, Milton.
 Her husband Herb passed away in 1994.

-Today, she still lives in Nashville and attended WE15 last fall.
+Today, she still lives in Nashville.
 She keeps busy volunteering for a daycare, church, credit union and community group.